Horizon 8 Architecture

 For on-premises deployment of Horizon within a data center of an organization, it is common to install Unified Access Gateway appliances in a single DMZ, which provides a network isolation layer between the Internet and the customer data center.

-Figure 9: Single DMZ Deployment showing Blast Extreme ports
+Figure 9: Single DMZ deployment showing Blast ports

 Unified Access Gateway has built-in security mechanisms for all the Horizon protocols to ensure that the only network traffic entering the data center is traffic on behalf of an authenticated user.
 Any unauthenticated traffic is discarded in the DMZ.